Chaika: The Coffin Princess: Manga

 Shinta Sakayama launched a manga adaptation of the light novels in Kadokawa Shoten's Monthly Shōnen Ace magazine in 2011, and the series ran until December 2014.
 The series was licensed in English by Yen Press.

-Two other manga have also been published: a four-panel manga Hitsugi no Chaikakka, by Kanikama that in Kadokawa Shoten's 4-Koma Nano Ace magazine in 2011–2013 and then in Monthly Shōnen Ace in 2014, and a series titled Gakuen Chaika! that ran in Kadokawa's Age Premium magazine in 2014.
+Two other manga have also been published: a four-panel manga Hitsugi no Chaikakka, by Kanikama in Kadokawa Shoten's 4-Koma Nano Ace magazine in 2011–2013 and then in Monthly Shōnen Ace in 2014, and Gakuen Chaika! by Seri Minase that ran in Kadokawa's Age Premium magazine in 2014.

 Volumes

 Anime

 A two-season anime adaptation was produced by Bones.
 The first season aired in Japan from April 9, 2014, to June 25, 2014.
 For the first season, the opening theme song was "Darakena" ("Laden") by Iori Nomizu and the ending theme song was "Kairaku Genri" (快楽原理, "Pleasure Principle") by Coffin Princess, consisting of Chika Anzai, Saeko Zōgō, and Yui Makino.

 The second season titled Chaika The Coffin Princess: Avenging Battle aired from October 8, 2014, to December 10, 2014.
 For the second season, the opening theme song was "Shikkoku o Nuritsubuse" (漆黒を塗りつぶせ, "Paint It Jet-Black") by Iori Nomizu and the ending theme song was "Watashi wa Omae no Naka ni Iru" (ワタシハオマエノナカニイル, "I Exist Within You") by Coffin Princess, consisting of Chika Anzai, Saeko Zōgō, and Iori Nomizu.

 An OVA was bundled with the limited edition of the twelfth and final volume of the original novels, released on March 1, 2015.

 The first season has been licensed for digital and home video release by Sentai Filmworks.
 Sentai licensed the second season in May 2016.